praekeltfoundation/junebug/docs/http_api.rst

        URL to call on incoming messages (mobile originated) from this channel.
        One or both of mo_url or amqp_queue must be specified.
 If both are specified, messages will be sent to both.
+   :param str mo_url_token:
+       The token to use for authentication if the mo_url requires token auth.
    :param str amqp_queue:
        AMQP queue to repost messages onto for mobile originated messages.
 One or both of mo_url or amqp_queue must be specified.
 If both are